FIFA 22 Update 2 patch notes: AI block nerfs, new Career Mode scenes, gameplay fixes

-EA has released a new PC patch for FIFA 22 that fixes some of the game’s worst bugs.
+EA SPORTS has released a new FIFA 22 patch on all consoles and Origin’s PC version — Update #2 — that fixes some of the game’s worst bugs.
 Here’s the full list of changes.

-Title Update #2 was announced on October 19 and went live in FIFA 22 shortly after.
-It brings a laundry list of tweaks and fixes to FUT, Career Mode, and general gameplay.
+Title Update #2 was announced on October 19 and went live in FIFA 22 on PC shortly after.
+Now it’s going live on PlayStation, Xbox, and Nintendo Switch too, bringing a laundry list of tweaks and fixes to FUT, Career Mode, and general gameplay to the console versions of the 2021 title.

 Some of the changes tuned the in-game AI a bit and fixed some of the more blatant bugs we’ve seen since launch.
 We’re also getting a bit more content in Career Mode, so let’s take a look at all there is.